 Each year An Post produces on behalf of the Irish Government, a programme of special and commemorative stamps.
-The programme comprises of around 30 such stamps covering up to 13 different topics.

 How is the Stamp Programme decided on?